Cell mechanics

 Principal investigator: E. Helfer

 Erythropoiesis is the process of generating red blood cells.
 In mammals, red blood cells do not contain nuclei.
-Erythroblasts, the precursors of red blood cells, eliminate their nuclei when exiting the bone marow to reach blood microcirculation, where they will meture into red blood cells.
-The enucleation process is till not well understood, which hinders the in vitro production of red blood cells in culture, aimed for example for blood transfusion.
+Erythroblasts, the precursors of red blood cells, eliminate their nuclei when exiting the bone marrow to reach blood microcirculation, where they will mature into red blood cells.
+The enucleation process is still not well understood.
 We aim to elucidate the role of the external mechanical constraints applied on the erythroblast at exit from bone marrow, and that of internal forces generated by mechanosensitive processes, on expulsion and detachment of the nucleus.
-To do so, we are developing a microlfuidic device that will mimic the crowded environment of the bone marrow and allow us to observe the enucleation steps.
-We collaborate with a computer scientist who is a specialst of red blood cells under flow and a clinican biologist who is a specialit of erythropoiesis.
+To do so, we are developing a microfluidic device that mimics the crowded and stringent environment a of the bone marrow and that will allow us to observe the enucleation steps.
+We collaborate with a computer scientist (Z. Peng) who is a specialist of red blood cells under flow and a clinician biologist who is a specialist of erythropoiesis (P. Ji).

 Towards the understanding of tension generation mechanisms in wood